 The market for telecommunications information systems is highly competitive and fragmented, and we expect this competition to increase.
 We compete with independent providers of information systems and services and with in-house software departments of telecommunications companies.
-Our competitors include firms that provide comprehensive information systems, software vendors that sell products for particular aspects of a total information system, systems integrators, service bureaus and companies that offer software systems in combination with the sale of network equipment.
+Our competitors include firms that provide comprehensive information systems, software vendors that sell products for particular aspects of a total information system, software vendors that specialize in systems for particular telecommunications services such as Internet services, systems integrators, service bureaus and companies that offer software systems in combination with the sale of network equipment.
 We anticipate continued growth and competition in the telecommunications industry and, consequently, the emergence of new software providers in the industry that will compete with us.